Bicycling in Lyme and the Upper Valley

 For even more ideas for bicycling adventures, here are several resources:

 There are some local bicycle shops that can help you too.
 Drummond Cycles, in nearby Enfield, NH, is a great resource and offers both bicycle service and sales.
 Omer & Bobs, also nearby, in Lebanon, NH, offers service, sales, and rentals.
+And e-bike rentals are available too from Vermont Bike & Brew and Hanover Adventure Tours!

 The Lyme Inn is a great base from which to enjoy regional cycling adventures and offers historic elegance and contemporary luxury in a casual country setting.